NCAR/geocat-f2py/README.md

 [GeoCAT Citation page](https://geocat.ucar.edu/pages/citation.html) for general information about citing GeoCAT software packages.

-Hiwever, if you used GeoCAT-f2py as a standalomne software tool, cite GeoCAT-f2py using the following
+However, if you used GeoCAT-f2py as a standalone software tool, cite GeoCAT-f2py using the following
 text:

 <> Visualization & Analysis Systems Technologies.
 (Year).